Expectations and Policies

 d.
 Balconies, Ledges and Windows: Residents cannot drop, suspend, throw, or shoot anything from a balcony, ledge, or window.
 Students are not permitted to climb, hang, or swing from any balcony, ledge, or window.
 Furniture, hammocks, and bicycles are not allowed on balconies and residents may not place anything (e.g., furniture, satellite dishes, boxes, signs, etc.) on the roofs or ledges of University buildings.
 Residence Life staff may remove any object obstructing egress from balconies, ledges, or hallways and may bill students for removal.
 Students may not remove and/or damage the windows, screens, or window restraining devices in residence hall rooms.
 Residents may not post any signs, symbols, flags, banners, or letters in their windows.
 Students are not permitted to enter or exit their room or any residence hall through a window.
 Dropping, suspending, throwing, or shooting anything from a balcony, window, or ledge can result immediate removal from Tulane University Housing without a refund of Housing fees.

 e.
 Installations: Students may not install permanent equipment or furnishings in residence hall rooms (examples: air conditioners, ceiling fans, wall shelves, or other prohibited items).
+When hanging items on the walls within the room, residents are expected to use 3M Command or similar removable adhesive or painters' tape.
+Nails, screws, duct tape, and other permanent adhesives are prohibited.

 f.
 Painting: Painting of, in, or around residence hall areas are prohibited.
 Residents are responsible for damages and cleaning costs.